Skip to main content

 Smoking Cessation Program (outcomes-based) ADA & HIPAA Must offer a reasonable alternative standard for those unable to quit.

 This framework ensures that as wellness programs become more sophisticated in their design, the legal protections adapt to the specific type of information being requested and the conditions for earning a reward.
-The system is designed to allow for the promotion of health while steadfastly protecting your rights to privacy and autonomy in your decisions.
+The system is designed to allow for the promotion of health while steadfastly protecting your rights to privacy and autonomy in your personal health decisions.

 Academic